justindirose/WriteSongsRedesign/case-study.md

 For the header, I floated the logo and navbar to the left and right, respectively.
 I made the header font sizes larger for bigger screens to maintain appeal and readability.

 The newsletter box was an interesting undertaking.
 At sizes higher than 700px, the form elements were no longer appropriately spaced; therefore, above 700px, I floated the elements to be on the same line.
 I also made the image and copy for the newsletter into a two column layout at above 940px, improving the readability.

+Additionally, I ran into some trouble with YouTube video embeds being responsive.
+After some research, I found a [reasonable solution via CSS-Tricks](https://css-tricks.com/NetMag/FluidWidthVideo/Article-FluidWidthVideo.php) I implemented using a .videoWrapper class in the HTML.
+The embedded video is now nicely responsive.

 ## Conclusion